 Continuing medical education opportunities are provided for physicians of Glens Falls Hospital and in the surrounding Adirondack region (Ticonderoga, Whitehall, Granville, North Creek, Indian Lake, Chestertown, Warrensburg, Bolton Landing, Queensbury, Moreau, Wilton, Cambridge, Salem, Greenwich and Ballston Spa).
 Attendance at activities by all healthcare providers and adjunct staff is welcome.

-CME activities at Glens Falls Hospital feature multiple teaching methods, which include lectures, case presentations, panel discussions, teleconferences, and Web-based educational opportunities.
-These CME activities include one-hour, half-day, full-day and multi-day conferences and workshops.
+CME activities at Glens Falls Hospital feature multiple teaching methods, which historically have included lectures, case presentations, panel discussions, teleconferences, and Web-based educational opportunities.
+These CME activities may utilize a variety of formats.
 Glens Falls Hospital supports all education methods, which encourage interaction between faculty and participant and use of educational methods and technologies appropriate for the accomplishment of activity objectives.

 The content of our programs includes that body of evidence-based knowledge generally recognized and accepted by the professions as within the basic medical sciences, the discipline of clinical medicine, and the provision of medical care to the public.